mphaines86/the_synth_teensy/README.md

 https://www.youtube.com/watch?v=YTVGzLrhA3o

 ## Technical Details
-The code is built for the Arduino due, thus it is built for the Atmel SAM3X line of Arm processors.
+The code is built for the Teensy 3.6, thus it is built for the K66 family of processors.
 Current specifications of the synth include:

 * 8 voices with two oscillators per voice
 * 8-bit Sample playback